Understand the Methods of Drug Administration

 Paint thinner, corticosteroids, nitrites, aerosol sprays, and other addictive substances are abused in a method colloquially called huffing.
 This involves using a soaked rag or balloon to inhale the drug.

 This typically involves getting high off substances that are not designed for human consumption, and can quickly poison the individual, leading to death.

 Much less common is the use of patches on the skin known as transdermals, or suppositories, to absorb drugs into the bloodstream.
 Patches are typically used to time-release prescription drugs like antismoking medications or hormonal contraceptives into the bloodstream, but this method can be used for slow release of illegal drugs.
 Suppositories are becoming more common as a way to take advantage of the thin skin in the vagina or rectum, bringing effects that are similar to snorting drugs.
 These methods can lead to infections in any of these areas, as well as damage to the surrounding skin, muscles, and nerves.
 People who ingest drugs in this manner are also at risk of overdose or long-term organ damage related to drug addiction.

 Get Medical Help for Drug Addiction

 Individuals who struggle with addiction put themselves at a very high risk of both short-term and long-term health damage.
 Overdose and death are the most serious risks, but cancer, brain damage, heart disease, and chronic pain are terrible consequences of drug addiction.
 Both inpatient and outpatient rehabilitation services can help individuals struggling with addiction by providing both medical, mental, and emotional support to manage addiction and achieve balance in recovery.

 If you or someone you love is struggling with the devastating side effects of addiction and are unsure of where to turn, call us today at .
-Desert Hope, American Addiction Centers’ Las Vegas inpatient rehab center, is ready to help you get the treatment you need today.
+Desert Hope, American Addiction Centers’ Las Vegas inpatient drug treatment facility, is ready to help you get the treatment you need today.